zinic/crawl/core.md

 Health point pools, unmodified, start with a maximum of 6 for all characters.
 This is due to how the damage scales with aspect points as defined in the aspects document.

-#### Action Point Pool
+#### Energy Point Pool

-Character endurance and execution of combat actions are represented as action points.
-A character has a certain pool of action points representing just how much endurance they can expend in a short period of time (the time of one turn).
+Character endurance and execution of combat actions are represented as energy points.
+A character has a certain pool of energy points representing just how much endurance they can expend in a short period of time (the time of one turn).

-Action point pools, unmodified, start with a maximum of 1 for all characters.
+Energy point pools, unmodified, start with a maximum of 1 for all characters.

 ### Aspects